 oxen-server start -a

-The default directory that Oxen stores data is /tmp/oxen_sync, we definitely do not want this in production.
+The default directory that Oxen stores data is /tmp/oxen_sync, which is not a good idea for production.
 To change it set the SYNC_DIR environment variable to a path.

 oxen-server start -a